BushtalkRadio/BushtalkClient/README.md

 ## What is it?

 Bushtalk Radio is a community driven project with the aim to fill the vast world of MSFS with thousands of interesting landmarks and POIs.
-Each landmark will have an audio tour will play as you approach it.
+Each landmark will have an audio tour that will automatically play as you approach it.

 We have audio tours for all in-game POIs (including World Updates for Japan, USA & UK) as well as thousands of community submitted content with more being added every day: mountains, lakes, famous buildings, volcanoes, historical battles or a random bit local trivia - there's something for everyone.